SkynetLabs/skynet-kernel/README.md

 The extension will prevent the web browser from working at all if there is no Internet connection.
 This is medium priority to fix.

-When loaded in skt.us, the kernel will reveal information to third parties about the user's extension settings.
-This only happens if the user provided a seed to skt.us, but it's still a vulnerability that should be cleaned up.

 This browser extension does not work in Chrome.
-There is a general pessimism that getting it to work in chrome is possible.
+There is a general pessimism that getting it to work in chrome is not possible.

 ## Repository Structure